wrench-project/wrench-python-api/dev/DEVELOPMENT.md

 ```

 At line 1, the JSON data to be passed along the request is created.
 The request is then placed
-with a path and that data at line 2 (not that this is a PUT request).
+with a path and that data at line 2 (note that this is a PUT request).
 The response if obtained at line 3.
 If no error
 is detected, then a new `Task` object instance is created (whose class is defined in `wrench-python-api/wrench/task.py`), inserted into the `Workflow` object's map of tasks (line 5), and returned.
 Otherwise, an exception is raised (line 7).

 Let's now look at the specification of the REST API path in `wrench/tools/wrench/wrench-daemon/doc/wrench-openapi.json`: